Subscribe to

 Essential laksa herbs

-The herbs are usually processed finely with chilies, onion and garlic and become a paste which is used to make the stock for the gravy.
 The aroma of the distinctive laksa leaves (daun kesum), a family of mint, and ginger flower buds (bunga kantan) is unmistakable.
 The paste is brewed over slow fire with fish stock and the resulting gravy is always served hot with blanched laksa noodles.

 It is mainly eaten during lunch and tea time.
 The noodles can be freshly made or dried.
 There are many types of laksa noodles being used.
-Sometimess, more glutinious rice powder is added, resulting in slippery smooth noodles.
+Sometimes, more glutinous rice powder is added, resulting in slippery smooth noodles.
 Steaming gravy is poured on the noodles, then raw herbs, spicy garnish and boiled eggs are added on top of the bowl.
 Prawn paste is drizzled over the soup.
 Raw vegetables are used as garnish.
 Cucumber, bean sprouts, long beans, chilies, onion and mint leaves are part of the garnish.

-It is undisputable that Penang asam laksa is the most famous and commercially hawker's food available everywhere in Malaysia.
-This type of laksa can be found in almost every street corner, coffee shop and food court.
 You can also find this dish sold on a pushcart, each with its own guarded recipes.
-The price is also very cheap, ranging from RM1.50 to RM3.50, depending on the location of the stalls, the quantity and ingredients used to make them.
+The price is also very cheap, ranging from RM2.50 to RM5.00, depending on the location of the stalls, the quantity and ingredients used to make them.

 Other than Penang, we have Kuala Kedah version (notably uses eels and spicy shredded coconut), Kuala Perlis version, Johor version, Sarawak version (with prawns added) and Pahang version (using spaghetti).